Electrical Engineering Graduate Handbook

 Conference Rooms

 Conference rooms are available for oral and written exams, research meetings, and other course or research functions.
-The department conference room C311 can be reserved ONLINE.
+Determine the room and time that you wish to schedule, and use Outlook Scheduler/calendar to "invite" the room number to your event.
+You will be able to see room availablity and reservation potential.